 * I carry hammock straps and extensions in case the space is greater than the initial straps can provide me for 21 grams it is more peace of mind as I haven’t needed to use them yet.

-A hammock tarp is what keeps you clear from the elements, as you are typically very exposed with a hammock to the elements a tarp ensures you have coverage from rain, wind, snow, or similar conditions.
+When hammock camping in the rain a hammock tarp is what keeps you clear from the elements since you are very exposed with a hammock to the elements a tarp ensures you have coverage from rain, wind, snow, or similar conditions.

 As to materials, tarps are typically made from SilNylon, SilPoly, and DCF.
 As you may expect DCF is the most expensive but also nearly water repellent in full whereas SilNylon tends to stretch and sag as it absorbs moisture.